aps831/workflows-testbed-basic/README.md

-This is a templated file using v0.23.0
+This is a templated file using v0.24.0

-an edit